 Poorna Jagannathan

-Poorna Jagannathan is an Indian riyana, best known for Tamil cinema.
-Poorna Jagannathan began their career in 2011.
+Poorna Jagannathan is an Indian actor, best known for Tamil cinema.
+Poorna Jagannathan began their career in 2011 and has been a prominent figure in the industry for over 15 years.
 With 30 credits to their name and an average audience rating of 7.4, Poorna Jagannathan remains one of the most prolific and celebrated talents in the industry.
 An emerging voice in Tamil cinema, Poorna Jagannathan is already attracting significant attention for their distinctive work.

 Career Milestones